Francis Kerr-Jarrett was a landowner and sugar manufacturer in Jamaica. He served as Custos Rotulorum of Saint James Parish, Jamaica from 1933–1965.

 In the years preceding independence, Francis Kerr-Jarrett had made numerous appeals to the governor of Jamaica, Hugh Foot and later Kenneth Blackburne to clamp down on the growing Rastafari movement.

 Francis Kerr-Jarrett died on 13 December 1968 aged 83.
-His dream of turning Montego Bay into a tourist attraction was fully realised and Rastafarians continued to be oppressed for several decades.
+His dream of turning Montego Bay into a tourist attraction was fully realised, and Rastafarians continued to be oppressed for several years.